gabrieldansereau/ms_downscaling_metawebs/README.md

 is a refined upper boundary at the local scale taking into account co-occurrences.
 It is still potential in nature and differs from a local realization, from which it should have a different structure.
-Nonetheless, from the downscaled metaweb we can create maps of network properties (e.g. number of links, connectance) measured on the local probabilities, display their spatial distribution, and compute some traditional community-level measures such as species richness.
+Nonetheless, from the downscaled metaweb, we can create maps of network properties (e.g. number of links, connectance) measured on the local probabilities, display their spatial distribution, and compute some traditional community-level measures such as species richness.
 We chose to compute and display the expected number of links